codedellemc/training/lab3-create-a-swarm-cluster/README.md

         swarm-master
 ```

-If you are on Windows running a shell emulator it might attempt to translate the paths to Windows paths.
-Try running the command from `powershell` instead if this happens.

-Now run the Swarm Master container.
+If you connect directly to this machine using the instructions from `docker-machine env swarm-master`, `docker ps` will display something like this:

 ```
-docker run -d --restart=always --name swarm-agent-master -p 3376:3376 swarm:1.0.1 manage --tlsverify --tlscacert=/etc/docker/ca.pem --tlscert=/etc/docker/server.pem --tlskey=/etc/docker/server-key.pem -H tcp://0.0.0.0:3376 --strategy spread  token://<your token>
+$ docker ps
+CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS              PORTS                              NAMES
+0ed11962dae4        swarm:latest        "/swarm join --advert"   About a minute ago   Up About a minute   2375/tcp                           swarm-agent ff356faa35ea        swarm:latest        "/swarm manage --tlsv"   About a minute ago   Up About a minute   2375/tcp, 0.0.0.0:3376->3376/tcp   swarm-agent-master
 ```

+We can see here that this machine is running both a swarm agent and a swarm master container.
+We can also see that the Swarm Manager is listening on port 3376.
+We can connect to the Swarm by following the instructions given by `docker-machine env --swarm swarm-master`.

 Now, do `docker ps`.
-The output of this is a result of showing every container only on this host.
-We are going to configure `default`'s' docker engine to point to the swarm master.

-These hosts were provisioned with Docker Machine.
-By default, Docker Machine installs Docker Engine with TLS certificates to encrypt the communication and service.
-Docker Machine can automatically configure Swarm for you, but we are configuring it manually as part of this training, thus we have to take a few extra steps to make this all work.

-Setup environment variables to point the Docker CLI to the Swarm Master

-Now do `docker ps` again.
 What happened?
 We can see that there are now no containers running (unless you had containers other than Swarm previously running).

 Run `docker info` and you will see something different than before
 ```